cabforum/code-signing/docs/CSBR.md

    1. With reference to the constituent document under which the International Organization was formed; or
    2. Directly with a signatory country's government in which the CA is permitted to do business.
 Such verification may be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or
    3. Directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.
-   4. In cases where the International Organization applying for the EV Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.
+   4. In cases where the International Organization applying for the EV Code Signing Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.

 6. The CA may rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if: